 Perhaps the most interesting part of The Day the Earth Caught Fire is the way it ends on a deliberate note of ambiguity rather than resolution.
 People sit about waiting for the outcome of the attempts to correct the Earths orbit but instead of offering an ending, in the last shot Guest pans away to reveal two different copies of the next days newspaper headline one saying Earth Doomed, the other saying Earth Saved.
 The film then fades out, leaving the worlds fate uncertain.

-Val Guests other films are: the comedy Mr Drakes Duck (1951) about a duck that lays radioactive eggs; various of Hammers Nigel Kneale adaptations The Quatermass Xperiment/The Creeping Unknown (1955), Quatermass 2/The Enemy from Space (1957) and The Abominable Snowman (1957); as co-director of the James Bond spoof Casino Royale (1967); the prehistoric drama When Dinosaurs Ruled the Earth (1970); and the sf pop music film Toomorrow (1970).
+Val Guests other films are: the comedy Mr Drakes Duck (1951) about a duck that lays radioactive eggs; various of Hammers Nigel Kneale adaptations The Quatermass Xperiment/The Creeping Unknown (1955), Quatermass 2/The Enemy from Space (1957) and The Abominable Snowman (1957); The Full Treatment (1960) about a racing driver suffering psychopathic impulses; as co-director of the James Bond spoof Casino Royale (1967); the prehistoric drama When Dinosaurs Ruled the Earth (1970); and the sf pop music film Toomorrow (1970).